groov EPIC Learning Center

 Select, install, and connect hardware and field devices

-• Learn techniques and safety tips for proper installation of the groov processor and modules onto the chassis.
+• Learn proper installation of the groov processor and modules onto the chassis

 • Work with self-signed certificates

-• Learn how to maintain and troubleshoot your groov EPIC
+• Use groov Manage to commission, maintain, and troubleshoot groov EPIC

 Create control programs and choose programming options

-• Create a comprehensive control program with PAC Control to monitor and control an application
+• Create a control program with PAC Control to monitor and control an application

-• Use the CODESYS® Development System to create, download, and run a simple IEC61131-3 compliant program on the groov EPIC processor
+• Use the CODESYS® Development System to create IEC61131-3 compliant programs

-• Learn how to access the optional Linux shell to download and run a custom program
+• Learn how to access the Linux shell to download and run a custom program

 Create Human-Machine Interfaces (HMI)